Getting Started With Kafka Streams

 Fairly easy, right?

-Well, not if we’d be doing this in the context of a streaming application.
+Well, not if we would be doing this in the context of a streaming application.

 The problem with this approach is that we would be maintaining state in memory and that isn’t a viable solution for many reasons.